-Press the Jump to 1st note field to jump to the first note of the selected song track (the one that appears on a dark background).
+Press the Jump to 1st note field to jump to the first note of the selected song track (the one that appears on a blue background).
 Playback starts automatically from that point and you will hear all song tracks.

-Press the RECORDER [PLAY/STOP >/•] button to stop playback (or to start it again).
+Press the RECORDER PLAY/STOP ►/■ button to stop playback (or to start it again).